2a486f72/mega-client/README.md

 The project comes with an automated test suite that tests both stand-alone pieces of functionality (e.g. crypto) and high-level client functionality (e.g. file upload/download).

 At the moment, a manually prepared test account set is used for high-level Mega functionality testing; this account is not published in the repository.
 A future goal is to create a test data generation script that lets you set up your own test account, so no credentials need to be saved in the source repository.

+The Mega test account credentials should be placed in text files Mega_Account.txt and Mega_Password.txt saved in the My Documents folder.